An engaging list of winter activities for the classroom to warm up and excite kids in Kindergarten, first, and second grade.

 - For added fun, use these arctic animal yoga moves to stretch together as a class!

-- If you’re lucky enough to live in an area where snow is on the ground, get outside for some fun, and have a snowman building contest!
+- If you’re lucky enough to live in an area where snow is on the ground, get outside for a friendly snowball fight, and have a snowman-building contest!

 Hopefully, these winter activities for the classroom have gotten you excited about planning thematic educational fun for your students.